kotek-7/pwsh-startup/README.md

 This tool measures the startup time of PowerShell 10 times and calculates the average.

 ## Installation
-Download the released .exe file.
+Download the executable from [the release page](https://github.com/kotek-7/pwsh-startup/releases).

 You also can install it from crates.io.
 Cargo is necessary to run the command.
 ```